akashp209/money_hustle/posts/sayno.md

 We get insight into how Buffett deals with distractions and obligations via his personal pilot, Michael Flint.
 Buffett once walked Flint through his three-step strategy for prioritization [1], and I invite you to try it right now in order to truly get the message:

-1.**First, Buffett had Flint write down his top 25 goals on a piece of paper.
+1. **First, Buffett had Flint write down his top 25 goals on a piece of paper.
 Go ahead and write your goals down now.**
-2.**Next, he had him circle the top 5.
+2. **Next, he had him circle the top 5.
 So far, nothing special.**
-3.**Finally, he had Flint take the 20 goals he did NOT circle and put them on an “avoid-at-all-cost” list.
+3. **Finally, he had Flint take the 20 goals he did NOT circle and put them on an “avoid-at-all-cost” list.
 This is the step where you see Buffett’s true prioritization genius.
 At this point, most people would simply just focus on the top 5 goals and intermittently work on the rest of the goals.
 Not Buffett though.
 He advised Flint: “No matter what, these things get no attention from you until you’ve succeeded with your top 5.”**

 Buffett’s strategy gets at a few fundamental truths:
 *20% of our priorities typically account for 80% of our results.
 Buffett’s top five priorities are 20% of 25.
 For more on the 80/20 Rule, read my article: This Is Exactly How You Should Train Yourself To Be Smarter [Infographic]